terra-campaigns/terraOdd/core-rules.md

 - A PC may also be forced to add **Fatigue** after casting spells or due to events occurring in the fiction.
 Each Fatigue occupies one slot and lasts until the PC is able to recuperate (such as with a full night’s rest in a safe spot).
 - If a character is forced to add **Fatigue** to their inventory but they have no free slots, they must drop an item from their inventory.

-## Armor
+## Armour

-- Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+- Before calculating damage to HP, subtract the target's **Armour** value from the result of damage rolls.
-- Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
+- Shields and similar armour provide a bonus defence (e.g. +1 Armour), but only while the item is held or worn.
 Some may also provide additional benefits, depending on the fiction.
-- A PC, NPC, or monster cannot have more than 3 Armor.
+- A PC, NPC, or monster cannot have more than 3 Armour.

 ## Reactions